fjwright/REDUCE-IDE/README.md

 ### Version 1.13.2 ###

-* Hide the `Add "Index" Menu` menu item if it has already been added.
+* Hide the `Add "Index" Menu` menu item if it has already been added, and rename it to `Add Index Menu`.
+* Fix REDUCE mode Run REDUCE menu, and hence _Run Buffer_ etc.
 * Improve some keyboard shortcuts in the _REDUCE_ menu.
+* Fix _Command Mini Help_ menu item to show only commands intended for user access.
+* Rename REDUCE Run mode menu from _Run REDUCE_ to _REDUCE_, and REDUCE mode Run menu from _Run REDUCE_ to _Run-REDUCE_.
+* Fix key mapping for `run-reduce`.

 <!-- Local Variables: -->
 <!-- fill-column: 1000 -->